-Kevin S. Warner is Chair of the Department of Theatre and Dance and a Professor of Dance Studies.
-He earned a Master of Fine Arts degree in Dance from Temple University and has done post-graduate work in Early Childhood, Elementary and Music Education.
-In addition to engagement as a director and choreographer of both theatre and dance, Kevin maintains an active teaching and scholarship agenda focused on the role of dance in teaching and learning across all disciplines, particularly in public elementary school settings.
-He is a certified teacher in both Dance (PreK-12) and Childhood Education (1-6) and has taught in public schools in New York and North Carolina.
-Kevin has presented at conferences including the National Association of Schools of Dance; New York Association for the Education of Young Children; the National Dance Education Organization; the Northeast Regional American Alliance for Health, Physical Education, Recreation and Dance; and the Hawaii International Conference on the Arts and Humanities.
-He has also presented for national organizations including Oklahoma A+ Schools, Arkansas A+ Schools, the Oklahoma Arts Institute, and the Tennessee Arts Institute, and has designed and facilitated additional teacher training institutes in Michigan, North Dakota, South Dakota, Texas and Wisconsin.
+Kevin earned a Master of Fine Arts degree in Dance from Temple University and has done post-graduate work in Early Childhood, Elementary, and Music Education.
+In addition to engagement as a director and choreographer of both theatre and dance, he maintains a teaching and scholarship agenda focused on the role of dance in teaching and learning across all disciplines.
+He has been certified in both Dance (PreK-12) and Childhood Education (1-6) and has taught in public schools in New York and North Carolina.
+Kevin has presented at national and international conferences including the National Association of Schools of Dance; the New York Association for the Education of Young Children; the National Dance Education Organization; the Northeast Regional American Alliance for Health, Physical Education, Recreation and Dance; the Popular Culture Association of the South; and the Hawaii International Conference on the Arts and Humanities.
+He has also presented for national organizations including North Carolina A+ Schools, Oklahoma A+ Schools, Arkansas A+ Schools, the Oklahoma Arts Institute, and the Tennessee Arts Institute, and has designed and facilitated teacher training institutes in Michigan, North Dakota, South Dakota, Texas, and Wisconsin.

 From 2004-2008, Kevin was the Program Director for North Carolina’s A+ Schools Program where he designed and implemented teacher training and professional development for a network of over 100 schools nationally.
-Kevin also served as project coordinator for the Appalachian Arts in Education Partnership, a federally funded (Arts in Education Model Development and Dissemination grant) consortium of Appalachian State University, local schools and area arts councils in northwestern North Carolina, and as the project director for a Dana Foundation Rural Initiatives Grant to design and implement Teaching Artist training to rural counties in Northwestern and Northeastern North Carolina.
-He served as a national consultant for the Modern Red Schoolhouse Institute from 1998-2004 where he worked with schools with economically disadvantaged students to adopt a Comprehensive School Reform Design.
+Kevin also served as project coordinator for the Appalachian Arts in Education Partnership, a federally funded (Arts in Education Model Development and Dissemination grant) consortium of Appalachian State University, local schools, and area arts councils in northwestern North Carolina, and as the project director for a Dana Foundation Rural Initiatives Grant to design and implement Teaching Artist training to rural counties in Northwestern and Northeastern North Carolina.
+He served as a national consultant for the Modern Red Schoolhouse Institute from 1998-2004 where he worked with teachers in schools with economically disadvantaged students to implement a Comprehensive School Reform Design (CSRD).

 Department: Theatre and Dance